TracDucAnh/Tuberculosis_bacteria_detection/README.md

 This project is a small team project for learning purposes and may have many shortcomings.
 I hope you can give me some feedback.

-This project is ownedby DINH TRAC DUC ANH (HCM University of Technology), in collaboration with TRUONG QUANG ANH VU (Thu Dau Mot University).
+This project is owned by DINH TRAC DUC ANH (HCM University of Technology), in collaboration with TRUONG QUANG ANH VU (Thu Dau Mot University).

 Contact: